wakaken/chat-gateway-chrome-extension/README.md

 6. The answers are sent back to the chat-gateway window and will be displayed in each response area.

 # Notes
+- Please sign in to each service before using this extension.
 - This extension is still under development.
 New functionality might be added if you have need.

 # Todo
 - Refactor messy codes
-- Store the histories of prompt and answers into local storage.
+- Store the histories of prompt and answers into local storage
-- Implement `options.html` for dynamic configuration such as window size, display position and so forth.
+- Implementation of `options.html` for dynamic configuration such as window size, display position and so forth
+- Supporting other AI service like Perplexity AI.
+Let me know if you know some good services.